Posts

 Why Most Academic Research is Fake

 In this essay, I will argue that most academic research is fake.
 The modern academy is not a reliable source of knowledge.
 Instead, it produces the pretense of knowledge.
 Academic research can be fake in different ways.
 It can simply be false.
-It can be emotionally manipulative propaganda masquerading as knowledge.
+It can be ideological advocacy instead of rational inquiry.
 It can be irrelevant or meaningless.
-These are the main causes of fake research: Ideological Bias Perverse Incentives Social Circularity Naive/Fake Empiricism I’ll describe each and explain how it causes fake research.
+The main causes of fake research are: Ideological bias Perverse incentives Social circularity Naive/fake empiricism I’ll describe each and explain how it causes fake research.
 Ideological Bias Ideological bias is a huge problem in the academy.
 The vast majority of professors are left-wing, so the academy has a big political bias.
 Certain fields, such as “gender studies” and “ethnic studies” are dedicated entirely and unapologetically to left-wing political advocacy.
-Other fields, such as sociology and communications, are mostly advocacy and blur the line between inquiry and advocacy.
-Advocacy research
+Other fields, such as sociology and communications, blur the line between inquiry and advocacy.
+Advocacy research is political activis...